-Keep in mind your returns reflect the mix of investments and risk level of your account.
-When assessing your returns, consider your investment goals, the amount of risk you're comfortable with, and the value of the advice and services you receive.
+represents Keep in mind your returns reflect the mix of investments and risk level of your gains and account.
+When assessing your returns, consider your investment goals, the losses of an amount of risk you're comfortable with, and the value of the advice and investment services you receive.